signalfx/signalfx-agent/docs/monitors/statsd.md

 ```
 $ echo "statsd.test:1|g" | nc -w 1 -u 127.0.0.1 8125
 ```

+For Kubernetes environments, use the `status.hostIP` environment variable to verify the installation.
+This environment variable is the IP address of the node where the pod is running.
+See [Expose Pod Information to Containers Through Files](hhttps://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/).

 <!--- SETUP --->
 #### Adding dimensions to StatsD metrics